 Home > Health Library > Fitness: Adding More Activity to Your Life

-that decision is an important first step in becoming a healthier person.
+If you have decided to get more active, congratulations!
+Making that decision is an important first step in becoming a healthier person.

 Keep these key points in mind:

 As we said before, you're not as likely to succeed if you jump in too far too fast.
 In this section, you'll learn about the steps to follow in setting up an exercise plan.

 When you are clear about your reasons for wanting to get active, it's time to set your goals.

 What is your long-term goal?
 A long-term goal is something you want to reach in 6 to 12 months.
 For example, someone who isn't active at all right now may have a goal of entering an organized 5-kilometer walk in 6 months.